danbev/learning-ai/notes/trustification/task.md

 content='This project has a high number of stars but a low number of commits, which suggests that it may have gained popularity but may not be actively maintained or developed.' additional_kwargs={} example=False
 ```

+### Suggestion: Fine tune a language model to detect vulnerabilities
+This is a suggestion to fine tune a language model to detect vulnerabilities
+specific to Red Hat products.